Nelson E. Edwards: Film work

 Edward’s work as a still photographer and newsreel cameraman covers almost half a century.
 A tall, muscular man with prominent cheekbones and thick black hair, Nelson Edwards was among the first pioneering newsreel cameramen in the United States.
 His personal papers and scrapbooks, which contain early American newsreel information, are still in the family collection.

 While preparing their book American Cinematographers in the Great War, film historians Cooper C. Graham and Ron van Dopperen researched Edwards’ life and work, based on these personal family documents, as well as files at the German archives.

 In 2012, a detailed military report on Edwards’ film work at the Western Front was discovered by the authors in the Federal Archives in Berlin.

 In February 2016, a list of movie scenes shot by Edwards, showing the German Navy and close ups of Admirals Reinhard Scheer and Franz von Hipper, was found at the Military Archives in Freiburg, Germany.
 The historical footage was taken in June 1916, shortly after the battle of Jutland.
 Segments from this film report were also retrieved by the authors in the Grinberg Film Collection.
 The intertitle introducing the scene showing Admiral Scheer boarding his flag ship - a very short flash on film - has a reference to the Hearst International News Pictorial, the newsreel Edwards worked for, and ample evidence that he actually shot these historical scenes.

-In 2018, newsreel footage from the German Messter film studio, that was probably shot by Edwards, was found, showing a visit by Field Marshal Von Mackensen to Turkey in 1916.
+In 2018, newsreel footage from the German Messter film studio, that was probably shot by Edwards, was found by the authors, showing a visit by Field Marshal Von Mackensen to Turkey in 1916.